PhD in Mechanical Engineering

 - Course Distribution: Total credit hours = minimum of 84 credit hours

-Course List Code Title Credit Hours Mathematics/Statistics Select at least 6 credit hours in calculus-based mathematics and/or statistics from a list of approved courses 1 6-9 Graduate Seminar ME 777 Mechanical Engineering Seminar (The ME department requires its PhD candidates to take this mandatory 0 credit hour seminar) 0 Dissertation Select at least 24 credit hours in dissertation 24 Concentrations in the ME graduate program: Mechanical Systems Design Thermal Sciences/Energy Systems Control Systems Materials Robotics Technical Electives Select as many hours as necessary to satisfy the total credit hour requirements
+Course List Course Title Hours Mathematics/Statistics Select at least 6 credit hours in calculus-based mathematics and/or statistics from a list of approved courses 1 6-9 Graduate Seminar ME 777 Mechanical Engineering Seminar (The ME department requires its PhD candidates to take this mandatory 0 credit hour seminar course at least two semesters during their PhD program.)
+0 Dissertation Select at least 24 credit hours in dissertation 24 Concentrations in the ME graduate program: Mechanical Systems Design Thermal Sciences/Energy Systems Control Systems Materials Robotics Technical Electives Select as many hours as necessary to satisfy the total credit hour requirements

 - Advisor, Advisory Committee and Plan of Study: Before completing 12 PhD credit hours at WSU, a student must select an advisor and an advisory committee.
 With the help of the advisor, the student must prepare a plan of study that needs to be approved by the advisory committee, graduate coordinator and Graduate School before the preliminary and comprehensive exam is attempted.
 For details of the preliminary examination, please refer to the ME website.